dbahadori/dbahadori.github.io/_teaching/SOA-Tehran-Telecommunication.md

 excerpt: "In this workshop, I taught principals of SOA and its core technologies and protocols to technical employers of Tehran Telecommunication Company."
 ---

-In this workshop, I taught principals of SOA and its core technologies and protocols to technical employers of Tehran Telecommunication Company.
+In this workshop, I taught principles of SOA and its core technologies and protocols to technical employers of Tehran Telecommunication Company.
 After 10 session, they are learned about the basic technologies of SOAP web services like XML, XSD, and WSDL and also they familiar with the Enterprise Service Bus technology and the usage of EIP patterns using WSO2 Platform.